<img src="https://secure.leadforensics.com/51974.png" style="display:none;">

 John Schouten, Director Product Management

-E-invoicing means that invoices are sent and received in a structured digital format so that they can be processed automatically by accounting systems.
-Unlike a PDF or paper invoice, an e-invoice contains data in a standard format such as XML or UBL (Universal Business Language).
-This eliminates the need for manual entry and allows systems to start processing immediately.
-These XML invoices are increasingly being used in business services.
+E-invoicing refers to sending and receiving invoices in a structured digital format that can be processed automatically by accounting systems.
+Unlike PDF or paper invoices, an e-invoice contains data in a standardised format such as XML or UBL (Universal Business Language).
+This removes the need for manual entry and greatly reduces the risk of errors.

 John Schouten ISPnext